Wednesday, April 30, 2014

 Summary: The Tuesday, April 29, 2014, annular solar eclipse belongs to Saros series 148, a series of 75 similar solar eclipses.

 Wednesday, Sept.
-21, 1653, opened Saros solar series 148’s lineup of 75 solar eclipses: Eclipse predictions by Fred Espenak and Jean Meeus (NASA’s GSFC), via NASA Eclipse Web Site
+21, 1653, opened Saros solar series 148’s lineup of 75 solar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak (NASA's GSFC)," via NASA Eclipse Web Site

 The Tuesday, April 29, 2014, annular solar eclipse belongs to Saros series 148, which comprises 75 solar eclipses with similar geometries.